 Instead of getting these items taken, bring a European power adapter to take advantage of all the plugs in your room, especially on older ships.

 Imagine trying to relax on your hard-earned cruise while the people in the cabin next door incessantly practice the trombone or blast horrible music on the balcony right next to yours.

-Without special permission, you won't be able to bring your own radio, boombox or musical instrument on your vessel.
-There's plenty of music to be heard throughout the ship; you don't need to bring your own.
+Without special permission, you won't be able to bring your own radio, boombox, or musical instrument on your vessel.
+There's plenty of high-quality music to be heard throughout the ship; you don't need to bring your own instruments with you.

-Cruises are not pet friendly.
-Lines do not allow pets on any of their ships, with the exception of preapproved service animals, for which special arrangements must be made to allow for feeding and relief accommodations.
+Cruises are not pet-friendly.
+No line will allow you to bring your furry friends with you.
+The only exception is for pre-approved service animals, for which special arrangements must be made to allow for feeding and relief accommodations.

 Another exception is Cunard Line's Queen Mary 2, which is equipped with an onboard kennel for passengers on transatlantic sailings who are traveling with their cats or dogs.
-(Kennel space must be reserved in advance.)
+Kennel space must be reserved in advance, though.

-This one confuses us greatly.
-Unless you're planning some sort of medieval naval battle, we don't quite see the need to bring something like this on a cruise in the first place.
-Our best guess is that, perhaps, it's to squash the temptation to launch objects overboard.
+Unless you're planning some sort of medieval naval battle, we don't quite see the need to bring something like a catapult on a cruise in the first place.
+Our best guess is that, perhaps, it's to squash the temptation to launch objects overboard into the ocean.

 18. Pool Toys

-Onboard pools are usually tiny; taking up valuable watery real estate with pool noodles, rafts and floats wouldn't be fair to other passengers.
+Onboard pools are usually tiny; taking up valuable watery real estate with pool noodles, rafts, and floats wouldn't be fair to other passengers.
 With that in mind, keep your inflatables at home.
-(This includes inflatable pools for kids, but most ships are equipped with children's splash areas for the littlest cruisers.)
+This includes inflatable pools for kids.

 19. Helium Balloons*